 (L to R) Sharon Polzin, Colleen Sutter, Diane Pacynski and friend on Midland Street in 1959.

 Ray Kuhn was not happy with the fact that Jack was spending so many nights at the Big Bop, and family dinners usually consisted of the two butting heads over the issue.
 Although he didn’t know Mickey Higgins, Ray felt that he was taking advantage of Jack.
-Ray had also heard that Mickey hung around with some unsavory characters and that some of the activities at the Big Bop weren’t quite legal.
-He believed in would be in Jack’s best interest to stop going to the club and end the friendship with Mickey Higgins.
+Ray had also heard rumors that Mickey hung around with some unsavory characters and that some of the activities at the Big Bop weren’t quite legal.
+He believed it would be in Jack’s best interest to stop going to the club and end the friendship with Mickey Higgins.

-(It's likely that Jack Kuhn knew how to yank his father's chain after dueling with him so many times over the dinner table.
+It's likely that Jack Kuhn knew how to yank his father's chain after dueling with him so many times over the dinner table.
 It's entirely possible that Jack exaggerated or even made up events at the Big Bop to get under his father's skin, thereby contibuting to the fallout that would eventually doom the club.

 By the summer of 1958, Jack had incorporated music as part of his Brissette Beach popcorn stand.
 He borrowed 45s from Mickey and played his “Top 50” at the stand to attract customers.
 He probably met Emily Nelson there, and they soon started a relationship.
 When Emily discovered she was pregnant, Jack decided to marry her.
 According to Mike Kuhn, Ray was unhappy with the planned wedding, and that he complained that Emily came from a "trashy family" in West Branch.